peterhinch/micropython-async/v3/docs/THREADING.md

 Various issues arise when `uasyncio` applications interface with code running in a different context.
 Supported contexts are:
- 1. A hard or soft interrupt service routine (ISR).
+ 1. A hard interrupt service routine (ISR).
+ 2. A soft ISR.
+This includes code scheduled by `micropython.schedule()`.
- 2. Another thread running on the same core.
+ 3. Another thread running on the same core.
- 3. Code running on a different core (currently only supported on RP2).
+ 4. Code running on a different core (currently only supported on RP2).

+In all these cases the contexts share a common VM (the virtual machine which executes Python bytecode).
+This enables the contexts to share global state.
+In case 4 there is no common GIL (the global interpreter lock).
+This lock protects Python built-in objects enabling them to be considered atomic at the bytecode level.
+(An "atomic" object is inherently thread safe: if thread changes it, another concurrent thread performing a read is guaranteed to see valid data).

-This section compares the characteristics of the three contexts.
+This section compares the characteristics of the four contexts.
 Consider this function which updates a global dictionary `d` from a hardware device.
 The dictionary is shared with a `uasyncio` task.
 ```python